cognitivefactory/interactive-clustering-comparative-study/4_business_relevance_study/README.md

-# Interactive Clustering : Business Consistency Study
+# Interactive Clustering : Business Relevance Study

-The main goal of this study is to **confirm the business viability** of the cluster confirmation method with features maximization metrics.
+The main goal of this study is to **confirm the business relevance** of clustering results.

 ## Hypotheses